 Her writing has appeared, under various names, in a well-regarded university newspaper which shall go unnamed, Tits & Sass, Slixa's Late Night and Undercover blogs, the SWOP-NYC blog, the Pros(e) & Lore literary journal, and The Magazine.
 She's spoken at CatalystCon, the Left Forum, and the New York Fetish Film Festival and given interviews to GoodVibes Magazine, Ruth Jacobs, the Whorecast, and the Atlantic.
 As a model, she's shown up in galleries in NYC and SF, on Kink.com and JulieSimone.com, on the New York magazine website, and in the pages of In My Bed magazine.
 Shockingly, she's only been the inspiration for one Off-Broadway play about weird sex stuff.

-Lori currently works as a professional switch while finishing up her undergraduate degree in women's studies on a part-time basis.
+Lori currently works as a 'fetish professional' while finishing up her undergraduate degree in women's studies on a part-time basis.
 She hopes to transition to sex and sexuality education and freelance writing upon graduation, but not before doing at least one kick-ass political burlesque performance.

 - You don't have a problem with sex work, you have a problem with capitalism.

 - “Whenever I hear the "Women are paid $.78 for the man’s $1" I flip it around.